The boat with three rudders

 Comparative tests of three rudder systems

 In 1999 there were informal discussions about the possibility of developing a new expedition sea kayak in Adelaide.
-The work is now unlikely to proceed, but to assist with planning I investigated three alternative rudder systems, all rather different from the standard 270° retracting rudder devised in 1981 by one of the pioneers of sea kayaking in Australia, Tasmanian Laurie Ford, and now used world-wide.
+That did not proceed, but to assist with planning I investigated three alternative rudder systems, all rather different from the standard 270° retracting rudder devised in 1981 by one of the pioneers of sea kayaking in Australia, Tasmanian Laurie Ford, and now used world-wide.

 Two of these systems were based on those I had investigated in the mid-1980s before deciding that retractable fin systems offered better performance with less complexity.
 The third was based on another system used by Laurie Ford and, more recently, by Dagger.
 A similar, but smaller, rudder was available in UK-built Nordkapps, but was later abandoned by the manufacturer.